Systematically Improvable Numerical Atomic Orbital Basis Using Contracted Truncated Spherical Waves

-Eqs.~\ref{eq:j2smooth}-\ref{eq:jderiv} gives $DK=0$, i.e., the columns of $K$ reside in the null space of $D$.
-In practice, they can be taken as the set of right singular vectors corresponding to zero singular values.
-Moreover, since $j_l$ is the solution to the spherical Bessel equation
+Eqs.~\ref{eq:j2smooth}-\ref{eq:jderiv} then yield $DK=0$, meaning that the columns of $K$ lie in the null space of $D$.
+In practice, these can be chosen as the right singular vectors associated with zero singular values.
+Moreover, since $j_l$ satisfies the spherical Bessel equation

-we have $D_{2q} = (-2/r_c)D_{1q}$.
-In other words, any linear combination that eliminates the first derivative also eliminates the second derivative.
-If only the first two derivatives are concerned, we can have a set of $N_l-1$ basis functions $\{\xi_{l\lambda}\}$ with vanishing first two derivatives out of $N_l$ spherical Bessel functions.
-In the rest of this paper, we denote $\{\xi_{l\lambda}\}$ as NSW and unless otherwise noted, orbitals are made by NSW with $M=2$.
+it follows that $D_{2q} = (-2/r_c)D_{1q}$.
+This implies that any linear combination that suppresses the first derivative automatically eliminates the second derivative as well.
+If only the first two derivatives are considered, we can construct a set of $N_l-1$ basis functions $\{\xi_{l\lambda}\}$ with vanishing first two derivatives from $N_l$ spherical Bessel functions.
+In the remainder of this paper, we refer to $\{\xi_{l\lambda}\}$ as NSW and unless stated otherwise, all orbitals are constructed from NSW with $M=2$. }